Leopold Stokowski - Philadelphia Orchestra Recordings of 1933

 The Brahms Symphony no 4 was one of Stokowski's mainstays in his concert repertoire.
 He programmed it as part of his second season with the Philadelphia Orchestra, and with the NBC and Houston Symphonies.
 This Symphony (as pointed out by the music scholar and Stokowski expert Edward Johnson) was the final work performed by Stokowski during his final UK concert on May 14, 1974, 65 years nearly to the day after his first UK concert of May 18, 1909!

-In March, April and October, Stokowski and the Philadelphia Orchestra recorded excerpts from Die Götterdämmerung.
-These were Dawn and Siegfried's Rhine Journey, Siegfried's Death and Funeral Music, the Immolation Scene and Finale with soprano soloist Agnes Davis as Brünnhilde.
+On March 25, April 29 and a correction session of October 28, 1933, Stokowski and the Philadelphia Orchestra recorded excerpts from Die Götterdämmerung.
+These were: Dawn and Siegfried's Rhine Journey, Siegfried's Death and Funeral Music, the Immolation Scene and Finale with soprano soloist Agnes Davis as Brünnhilde in the Finale.
+She was a Curtis Institute student at the time.

 The Gramophone Magazine March 1934 review praised this recording: